 Just because you make money selling your old comic book collection or a trunk full of vintage clothes online, that does not necessarily mean you run your own business.
-However, there is generally no exact line for when several online sales turn into a business.
+However, there is no exact line for when several online sales turn into a business.
 Most apps, websites, or platforms that enable private sales and take a percentage, however, will also provide some basic guidelines for sellers.
 Some will even issue tax forms, or provide other limited services or guidance to help.
-Many even provide digital storefronts that you may customize.

 The IRS gives a list of questions to help you identify whether you might be running a business:

 - Do you treat the activity like a business, such as by keeping financial records?

 - Do you need the income from the activity to pay for living expenses?

 - Do you expect to make a profit from the activity within a few years?

 - Have you made a profit from this type of activity in the past?